aleia-s/4337_proj/ReadMe.md

 # LSTNet Industry-Specific Employment Forecasting

-This project implements the LSTNet (Long- and Short-term Time-series Network) model for time series forecasting on industry-specific data, with a focus on predicting employment across different industries.
+This project implements a modified version of LSTNet (Long- and Short-term Time-series Network) model for time series forecasting on industry-specific data, with a focus on predicting employment across different industries.

 ## Overview